AppSecure-nrw/security-belts/green/test-security-configuration-of-infrastructure.md

 # Test Security Configuration of Infrastructure

 Perform security assessments of your server side infrastructure components.
 These should include the operating system, middleware, application server, and database.
+Be aware that these components might be running inside docker containers.

 ## Benefits